-Parameter Description

-page 62).

-The following can be selected:

-Background color

-► Grid On/Off

-► Grid color

-Show element IDs

-Delete Deletes selected element

-Note: only active if an element was selected in the command sequence grid.

-Check command sequence for errors Checks configuration (on page 94) of a command sequence for logical correctness and consistency.
+Parameter Description New command sequence Creates new command sequence.
+Save command sequence Saves configured command sequence Graphical design Calls up dialog to select the graphical design (on page 62).
+The following can be selected: Background color Grid On/Off Grid color Show element IDs Delete Note: only active if an element was selected in the command sequence grid.
+Check command sequence for errors Checks configuration (on page 95) of a command sequence for logical correctness and consistency.
 The result is displayed in a dialog.
 No errors during this command sequence.

-Checking the command sequence resulted in the following warnings/errors: {error details}

-Edit element Calls up a dialog to change the element property for switchgear assignment (on page 70) and transition (on page 66).
+Checking the command sequence resulted in the following warnings/errors: {error details} Edit element Calls up a dialog to change the element property for switchgear assignment (on page 70) and transition (on page 66).
 Note: not available for step.
 Replace step Opens the dialog (on page 65) to select a Command Processing action.
 As a result of this, already-configured steps can be assigned new actions.
 Note: only active if an element was selected in the command sequence grid.
 Edit mode Switches the mouse cursor from adding an element to edit mode.
 The switch back to the edit mode can also be achieved by pressing the Esc key .

-Add step Occupies the mouse pointer with a step.
+Parameter Description Add step Occupies the mouse pointer with a step.
 It can be added to any allowed, free location via click.

-Opens the dialog to select a Command Processing
+Opens the dialog to select a Command Processing action.

-Parameter Description action.
 Insert transition Occupies the mouse pointer with a transition (on page 66).
 It can be added to any allowed, free location via click.
 Insert Begin parallel branch Occupies the mouse cursor with a begin parallel branch (on page 67).
 It can be added to any allowed, free location via click.
 Insert End parallel branch Occupies the mouse cursor with an end parallel branch (on page 67).
 It can be added to any allowed, free location via click.
 Insert Begin branch Occupies the mouse cursor with a begin branch (on page 68).
 It can be added to any allowed, free location via click.
 Insert End branch Occupies the mouse cursor with an end branch (on page 68).
 It can be added to any allowed, free location via click.
 Insert switchgear allocation Occupies the mouse pointer with a switchgear allocation (on page 70).
 It can be added to any allowed, free location via click.
 Insert jump target Occupies the mouse cursor with a jump target (on page 71).
 It can be added to any allowed, free location via click.
 Start teaching Starts teaching mode for the currently-selected command sequences.
-Teaching mode is currently running for another command sequence.
+Not active if: Teaching mode is currently running for another command sequence.
 Project is not running in simulation mode.
 Stop teaching Ends teaching mode.
 Not active if teaching mode is not active.

-Switch command sequence to execution mode Switches command sequence to execution mode (on page 87).
+Parameter Description Switch command sequence to execution mode Switches command sequence to execution mode (on page 88).